joealmond/DVD_Rental/README.md

 -- count the actors with “Temple” as their last name

--- list all addresses in England with smaller city id’s than 500
+-- list all addresses in “England” district with smaller city id’s than 500

 -- what is the customer id and the payment amount of the last payment